Annemasse

 Annemasse (/fr/; Arpitan: Anemâsse) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Eastern France.
-Even though it covers a relatively small territory (4.98 km^{2} or 1.92 sq mi), it is Haute-Savoie's second most populous commune after the prefecture Annecy, with 36,250 residents as of 2018.
+Even though it covers a relatively small territory (4.98 km^{2} or 1.92 sq mi), it is Haute-Savoie's third most populous commune after the prefecture Annecy and Thonon-les-Bains, with 37,628 residents as of 2023.

 Annemasse is part of the Grand Genève (Greater Geneva), a transborder agglomeration between France and Switzerland, which encompasses the developed areas on the southwestern shore of Lake Geneva.
 It lies near the Swiss border, approximately 8 km (5 mi) east of Geneva.
 Its railway station is served by TGV, RegioExpress, Léman Express and TER Auvergne-Rhône-Alpes trains.

 Etymology

 The origin of the name Annemasse is uncertain.
 It could come from an Allobroges tribe; it could be derived from the Gallic name Adnamatius; it could be a reference to the Roman city of Annamatia in Pannonia (current-day Hungary).
 In ancient Roman times, Annemasse, a vicus, was known as Namascae.